Ukraine and Russia set for third round of peace talks | DW | 07.03.2022

 These include Ukraine ceasing military action, changing its constitution to enshrine neutrality, acknowledging Crimea as Russian territory and recognizing the separatist republics of Donetsk and Lugansk as independent territories, Kremlin spokesman Dmitry Peskov told Reuters.

-Russia invaded Ukraine in February 24, causing the worst refugee crisis in Europe since World War II.
+Russia invaded Ukraine on February 24, causing the worst refugee crisis in Europe since World War II.

 ab/rt (Reuters, AFP)